KBNLresearch/WordEmbeddingPlayground/code/LexiconExpansion/README.md

 # Lexicon Expansion Instruction

 The Lexicon Expansion code allows you to create word list by systematically navigating embedding spaces.
+It provides functions to explore vector spaces and create word lists that track some kind of underlying concepts.

 All code is available via the `LexiconExpansion.ipynb` Make sure that you have installed `ipyannotate` before annotation.

 Lexicon Expansion contains three different methods for navigating word embeddings, which are explained in more detail below.